How to wear camouflage pattern correctly?

 Before the catwalks took over, camo retained a certain "marginality".

-Whatever the season, the trend or the stylistic bias of the brand, it is now one of those elements that we find implicitly at each new Fashion Week.
-This is particularly what allowed it to spread on a more global level.
+Whatever the season, the trend or the stylistic bias of the brand, it is now part of those elements that we find in the background at each new Fashion Week.
+This is what has allowed it to spread to a more global level.

-Dior Spring Summer 2016 show.
-Here, the camo lapels catch the eye and dress up the otherwise more sober outfit.
+Dior Spring Summer 2016 fashion show.
+Here, the camo lapels catch the eye and dress up the outfit, which is otherwise more sober.

-Valentino Spring Summer 2016 show.
+Valentino Spring Summer 2016 Fashion Show.
 In addition to the jacket, we note that it is possible to use camo as an accessory on an outfit with, for example, a backpack.
-This can be an alternative to clothing if you only want to incorporate camo in small touches.
+This can be an alternative to clothing if you only want to integrate camo in small touches.

 Dries Van Noten Spring Summer 2013 show.
-In fact, the look is made up of different camo pieces, in several colors.
-If we always avoid stacking several camo pieces, we see here that this print is not confined to khaki, brown or green.
+This time, the look is made up of different camo pieces, in several colors.
+While we always avoid stacking several camo pieces, we see here that this print is not limited to khaki, brown or green.

-This is all very nice, but how can you master camo in everyday life?
-This is what we will see just below!
+That's all well and good, but how do you master camo in everyday life?
+That's what we're going to see just below!

-Although very common, camo is a print that you should be wary of .
-We can quickly fall into the throes of bad taste.
+Although very common, camo is a print that you have to be wary of .
+You can quickly fall into the throes of bad taste.

-When used correctly, camo can be integrated into some of your outfits to transform quite basic looks into more sophisticated combinations.
+Used correctly, camo can be integrated into some of your outfits to transform basic looks into more sophisticated combinations.

-When you wear a camo piece, I advise you to opt for a look with neutral pieces .
-Also be sure to dissociate dark top and light bottom or vice versa.
-However, it is not forbidden to completely break up the outfit by opting for a radically different piece. .
+When wearing a camo piece, I advise you to focus on a look with neutral pieces .
+Also, be sure to separate dark tops and light bottoms or vice versa.
+However, it is not forbidden to completely break the outfit by focusing on a radically different piece. .

 Up !

-To start, I advise you to only wear one camo piece per outfit.
-With experience, and when you have become a professional in mastering this print, you will be able to easily combine several pieces .
-As I told you, this visually saturated print is difficult to match with another print or another strong piece in the same silhouette.
+To start, I advise you to wear only one camo piece per outfit.
+With experience, and when you have become a pro in mastering this print, you will be able to easily pair several pieces .
+As I was telling you, this print, visually saturated, is difficult to match with another print or another strong piece in the same silhouette.

-I suggest you check out a selection of looks that will help you better understand how to tame that damn camo!
+I suggest you check out a selection of looks that will help you better understand how to tame this damn camo!

 The military jacket

-Very simply, you can bet on a jacket, like a parka or other filed jacket (military-inspired jacket par excellence, whose models are as varied as there are armies) .
+Very simply, you can bet on a jacket, like a parka or other filed jacket (military-inspired jacket par excellence, the models of which are as varied as there are armies) .

-Worn as a hooded parka over a simple outfit, here white pants.
-This is an approach particularly appreciated by our Italian friends, who use their pants as a "neutral canvas" around which to compose with stronger pieces.
+Worn as a hooded parka over a simple outfit, here white trousers.
+This is an approach particularly appreciated by our Italian friends, who use their trousers as a "neutral canvas" around which to compose stronger pieces.

 Here, the rawness of the camo safari jacket (winter version) contrasts with the shades of blue of the cardigan, shirt and braided tie combo.
 The outfit is less formal but would otherwise lack contrast, and gains in originality since it contrasts an elegant base with a more "raw" jacket.
 The petrol blue polarized lenses also enhance the look.

 Very strong look with two camo pieces: a filed jacket and a dark shirt with a similar print, worn with red chinos to break up the silhouette.
 All the accessories complete this outfit.
-In this case, it also works thanks to the skin color and shaved head of the wearer, who can afford bolder shades.
-Otherwise there is a risk of sending too much information.
+In this case, it also works thanks to the skin color and the shaved head of the wearer, who can afford more daring shades.
+Otherwise, we risk sending too much information.
 To be reserved for the most seasoned!

 The shirt or overshirt

-As an alternative to the jacket, the overshirt could be considered open over a white t-shirt, with chinos of the same color will soothe your top.
+As an alternative to the jacket, the overshirt could be worn open over a white t-shirt, with chinos in the same color will soothe your high.

-More discreet, we will take it in a quality and relatively thick cotton for a perfect fit.
-You can even go for printed denim.
+More discreet, we will take it in a quality and relatively thick cotton for a perfect outfit.
+We can even bet on printed denim.

 Carhartt printed shirt, with a contemporary print.

-Camo printed denim safari jacket from G-Star.
-If the brand is not known for the finesse of its designs, this one is well executed!
-We could even imagine a small knit in place of the t-shirt.
+G-Star's camouflage printed denim safari jacket.
+While the brand isn't known for the finesse of its designs, this one is well executed!
+You could even imagine a little mesh instead of a tee-shirt.

-However, it can also be interesting to use a camo shirt to add body to an outfit.
-By combining it with a suit or worn under a sweater, and by focusing on the differences in texture , the print will stand out more .
-We play here on details and visuals.
+However, it can also be interesting to use a camo shirt to give body to an outfit.
+By associating it with a suit set or worn under a sweater, and by focusing on the differences in textures , the print will stand out more .
+Here we play on the details and the visual.

-Worn under a jacket and cardigan, camo appears subtly and catches the eye.
-The kind of little detail that brings research to the whole.
+Worn under a jacket and cardigan, the camo appears subtly and attracts the eye.
+The kind of small detail that brings sophistication to the whole.

 Worn under a textured suit, camo spices up the silhouette.
-It brings a form of unexpectedness by opposing the formality of the outfit.
+It brings a form of the unexpected by opposing the formalism of the outfit.
 Once again, we frame the print to temper it and let it express itself without overdoing it.

 The case of mesh

-An extra touch of creativity is welcome, by twisting the print for example, even if it sometimes means moving away from tradition a little.
+A touch of extra creativity is welcome, for example by changing the print, even if it means sometimes straying a little from tradition.

-In fact, this type of piece will be appropriate in a more streetwear outfit, or to break the formality of an outfit.
+In fact, this type of piece will be appropriate in a rather streetwear outfit, or to break the formality of an outfit.

 More rarely, you will find camo sweaters.
-It's all the more interesting when it is textured, like here with this fluffy wool which softens this rough pattern.
+It is all the more interesting when it is textured, like here with this fluffy wool that softens this tough guy pattern.
 Navy pants are the best option to soberly complete the piece.
-If our wearer opts for green moccasins reminiscent of the sweater, a small pair of white sneakers would be just as possible.
+If our wearer opts for green loafers reminiscent of the sweater, a small pair of white sneakers would be just as possible.

 The layering bonus

 The camo print easily finds its place in layering .
-It then brings a – controlled – touch of color, which catches the eye and which structures the silhouette .
-But these are already looks requiring a little expert in the matter.
+It then brings a touch - mastered - of color, which attracts the eye and structures the silhouette .
+But these are already looks requiring a little expertise in the matter.

-This look shows that it is possible to adopt a sartorial-inspired style - striped tweed blazer, white jeans and boots - to which we add a camo filed jacket (derived from the classic M81).
-Once again, the pattern brings welcome spontaneity to a dressy look.
+This look shows that it's possible to adopt a sartorial-inspired style - a striped tweed blazer, white jeans and boots - to which we add a camo filed jacket (derived from the classic M81).
+Again, the pattern brings a welcome spontaneity to a dressy look.

 Another approach, with a turtleneck instead.
-The whole remains as harmonious, although taking on a more marked workwear note.
-In this sense, the typical “Old Man and the Sea” physique also plays a big role.
+The whole thing remains just as harmonious, although taking on a more pronounced workwear note.
+In this sense, the "Old Man and the Stylish Sea" type physique also plays a big part.

 My favorite look, combining a camo overshirt (with a more modern print), under a raw denim jacket.
-For a workwear style, add brown wool pants that play on volumes and boots that have already been around.
-The flannel shirt is in the same vein, where the tie comes in to break the codes.
+For a workwear style, we add brown wool pants that play on volumes and boots that have already lived.
+The flannel shirt is in the same vein, where the tie is invited to break the codes.

 Down !

-Wearing the camo print in jeans or pants is more delicate.
-In fact, and very quickly, such a piece can give an inelegant side to even a very simple outfit.
-We then avoid these big, shapeless pants with multiple pockets and very cheap prints.
+Wearing camo print in jeans or pants is more delicate.
+In fact, and very quickly, such a piece can give an unstylish side to even a very simple outfit.
+We therefore avoid these big shapeless pants with multiple pockets and very cheap prints.

-I recommend straight-cut pants and quality cotton chinos without too many frills .
+I recommend straight cut pants, quality cotton chinos without too many frills .

-For a streetwear look that exudes cool, camo cargo can do the trick.
-Be careful though, it's not Jay-Z or Kanye West who wants...
+For a streetwear look that exudes cool, a camo cargo can do the trick.
+Be careful though, not everyone can be Jay-Z or Kanye West...

-Here I give you some ideas for combinations with camo pants, which could inspire you in your future outfits.
+Here are some ideas for combinations with camo pants, which could inspire you in your future outfits.

-Camo chinos which, as always with Nick Wooster, can transform a formal outfit into an offbeat look.
-However, the rule remains the same: very sober pieces on the rest of the outfit, especially gray.
-If orange shoes seem too bold for you, they can be replaced with their brown cousins.
+A camo chino that, as always with Nick Wooster, can transform a formal outfit into an offbeat look.
+The rule remains the same: very sober pieces on the rest of the outfit, especially gray.
+If the orange shoes seem too bold, they can be replaced by their brown cousins.

-The denim jacket and camo mix (here in pants) always works very well, for a fairly raw casual style.
+The mix of denim jacket and camo (here in pants) always works very well, for a rather raw casual style.
 We play on a palette borrowing from several aspects of workwear, which makes the mix harmonious.

-In a more assertive style, the camo pants adapt perfectly to work boots, casually rolled up to reveal the entire shoe.
-We're on some good chunky workwear at the moment!
+In a more assertive style, the camo pants adapt perfectly to workboots, casually rolled up to reveal the entire shoe.
+We are on good old workwear for the shot!
 Moreover, the look on the left remains easier to understand, thanks to the neutrality of the t-shirt.

 And we accessorize!

-We particularly favor fabric, synthetic and technical accessories.
-We avoid leather , which is too processed to obtain the camo print and which will have lost quality following these numerous modifications.
+We particularly favor accessories made of fabrics, synthetics and technical materials.
+We avoid leather , which is over-treated to obtain the camo print and which will have lost quality following these numerous modifications.

-Otherwise, we can consider almost everything: hats, scarves or even scarves and other bandanas...
-Almost, because here again, the misstep is not far away...
+Otherwise, you can consider almost anything: hats, scarves or even neckerchiefs and other bandanas...
+Almost, because there again, the faux pas is not far...

-As a backpack, camo brings an adventurous touch without taking itself seriously.
+As a backpack, camo brings an adventurous touch without taking itself too seriously.

-Shoes, here New Balance , can be a welcome touch of originality in a more neutral outfit.
-Don't be fooled by their sole and wear them like any khaki pair.
+The shoes, here New Balance , can be a welcome touch of originality in a more neutral outfit.
+Don't be fooled by their sole and wear them like any other khaki pair.

-Well, as you can imagine, discussing camouflage means talking about forests, groves, arid deserts and muddy terrain (among other things).
-But the magic of fashion will open the doors - too little known - to camo prints in colors other than khaki, ocher, brown or green .
+Well, as you might expect, talking about camouflage means talking about forests, groves, arid deserts and muddy terrain (among other things).
+But the magic of fashion will open the doors - too little known - to camo prints in colors other than khaki, ochre, brown or green .

-In fact, you will be able to opt for more subversive versions: yellow, blue or possibly red.
+Indeed, you will be able to opt for more subversive versions: yellow, blue or possibly red.
 Be careful though, as the saying goes, nothing beats the original.
-So be sure to choose truly aesthetic pieces and always think carefully before purchasing.
+So be sure to favor truly aesthetic pieces and always think carefully before buying.

 Here, a Supreme parka.
 The yellow camo, the design and the very sportswear style make this piece a relevant choice.
-You will still notice that certain more "classic" colors such as green and brown remain present but in smaller touches.
+You will still notice that some more "classic" colors like green and brown remain present but in smaller touches.

-Accessory level, like here on a tie, the camo can be of a less common color.
-Typically, this model can add a twist to your classic white suit/shirt.
+At the accessory level, like here on a tie, the camo can be of a less common color.
+Typically, this model can twist your classic white suit / shirt.

-We told you, camo can very quickly transform a beautiful outfit into a completely overloaded look, even out of date or overdone in the worst case.
+We told you, camo can very quickly transform a beautiful outfit into a completely overloaded look, even cheesy or overdone in the worst case.

 A quick tour of the classic mistakes to avoid...

-As mentioned above - but prevention is better than cure - we never go for a total camo look and we avoid, unless we are a master in terms of elegance and style, wearing more than one piece printed.
-It's heavy, unflattering for the silhouette and above all... it attacks us visually.
-Thanks for us.
+As mentioned above - but better safe than sorry - we never go for a total camo look and we avoid, unless we are masters in terms of elegance and style, wearing more than one printed piece.
+It's heavy, unflattering for the figure and above all... it attacks us visually.
+Thank you for us.

-Because the print itself is a little saturated with its multitude of colors and shapes, it is better to favor simple pieces, with fairly clean cuts and without too many embellishments.
-We don't mix the camo print with another print either...
+Because the print itself is a bit saturated with its multitude of colors and shapes, it is better to favor simple pieces, with fairly clean cuts and without too many frills.
+We also do not mix the camo print with another print...
 "Less is more", as the other would say.

 Some pieces may also be more complicated to wear than others...

-• Hats and scarves : far from being prohibited, you must however be careful not to overuse these elements which risk quickly giving you a streetwear look that is a bit "too much".
+• Hats and scarves : far from being forbidden, you should nevertheless be careful not to overuse these items which could quickly give you a streetwear look that is a bit "too much".

 • The belt : I advise you to avoid the camo belt (or any printed belt for that matter).
-Apart from the fact that this type of part is a little outdated, the product itself risks being of poor quality, given the different treatments it will have received to achieve such a result.
+Besides the fact that this type of piece is a little outdated, the product itself risks being of poor quality, given the different treatments it will have received to achieve such a result.

 • The down jacket : as you know, we're not big fans of big down jackets.
-The bibendum effect is not really our thing.
-Add the camo print and there... we need no comment.
+The Michelin Man effect isn't really our thing.
+Add the camo print and there... we don't need to comment.

-Finally, since camo conveys, by its origin, an imagination as valorous as it is disastrous, be careful never to fall into caricature.
+Finally, since camo conveys, by its origin, an image as valiant as it is fatal, be careful never to fall into caricature.
 Use this print sparingly and accurately.

 But then, where can you find the most beautiful camo pieces?

 Of course, every season, we find new camo prints, new pieces with ever more modern cuts.
-At the end of the article, you will find a selection of seasonal items that I have researched just for you.
-Ready-to-wear, accessories, everything goes there.
+At the end of the article, you will also find a selection of seasonal items that I have searched for just for you.
+Ready-to-wear, accessories, everything is there.

 The good idea

-Go shopping in thrift stores, where numerous stocks of military parts are on sale, to the delight of vintage lovers...
+Go hunting in a thrift store, where a large number of stocks of military items are on sale, to the great delight of vintage lovers...

-However, when it comes to camo, one of the best solutions is to go shopping in thrift stores to find authentic pieces .
-Wear a little piece of history, for an often very reasonable price (count between 30 and 50 euros for a filed jacket in Parisian thrift stores, for example).
+However, when it comes to camo, one of the best solutions is to go hunting in a thrift store to find authentic pieces .
+Wear a little piece of history, for a price that is often very reasonable (count between 30 and 50 euros for a filed jacket in Parisian thrift stores, for example).

-And for those who would prefer to buy new, keep reading.
+And for those who would prefer to buy new, read on.

 Selection of seasonal pieces

-But then, with all that, where can you buy beautiful camo print pieces?
+But then, with all this, where can you buy beautiful camo print pieces?

-Although no brand is focused on the military universe only , we often find one or more pieces in the collection.
+Although no brand is focused solely on the military universe , we often find one or more pieces in the collection.
 Instead, favor brands with sportswear, streetwear or workwear inspirations like Carhart , The North Face , Deus ex Machina , Edwin and Patagonia .
-You will also find them from names like Supreme, Stussy and Palace.
+You will also find them from names like Supreme, Stussy or Palace.

-Below I provide you with a non-exhaustive list of beautiful camo pieces that you could fall in love with.
+Below is a non-exhaustive list of beautiful camo pieces that you might fall in love with.

 From left to right, Maharishi jacket, Edwin jacket, Tiger of Sweden double-breasted blazer.